-Desktop only access to nearly 80,000 full-text online eBooks.
+Formerly called "Books24x7" this incredible resource provides desktop access to nearly 80,000 full-text online eBooks.
 Access books from top publishers in the fields of: Business, Engineering, Finance, Information Technology, Leadership, and Office Software Applications and much more.
+VDOT employees only.

 Note: For first login we recommend using Internet Explorer.